 SEAN: Also from Viz: a double shot of Kenjiro Hata, as we get Fly Me to the Moon 7 and Hayate the Combat Butler 38.
 Other than that, it’s tie-ins galore, as we see Kirby Manga Mania 2, Pokemon: Sun & Moon 11, Splatoon 13, The Legend of Zelda: Twilight Princess 9, and YO-KAI WATCH 18.

 Tokyopop has A Gentle Noble’s Vacation Recommendation 4.

 SuBLime debuts Black or White (Kuro ka Shiro ka), which runs in Kadokawa’s Emerald.
 Two actors who are typecast in roles they’d rather not be doing are secretly lovers.

 ASH: I’m looking forward to giving this one a try.

-MELINDA: That does sound interesting, actually.
+MJ: That does sound interesting, actually.